-

 How is the awarded amount for an Innovation Grant determined?

-- Grant amount each year is equal to 25% of the total costs of providing the service/duty for the calendar year immediately preceding the transfer as outlined in the agreement/contract, excluding the costs paid by the highest cost entity involved in the innovation plan
+The grant amount each year is equal to 25% of the total costs of providing the service/duty for the innovation plan transferor(s) in the calendar year immediately preceding the transfer as outlined in the contract/agreement.

 -